 Love Benefits Your Health

 - Aromatherapy.
-Candles can set the mood for a romantic evening, and the right scents can also provide many health benefits as well.
+Candles set the mood for a romantic evening.
+The right scents can also provide many health benefits as well.
 Ginger, lavender, and peppermint are thought to help headaches.
-Chamomile, lemon, and sandalwood may help relieve stress.
-And some scents that are thought to have aphrodisiac properties like jasmine, rose and vanilla.
+Chamomile, lemon, and sandalwood help relieve stress.
+Some scents have aphrodisiac properties like, for example, jasmine, rose and vanilla.

 - Flowers.
-A Rutgers University study shows that flowers are a “powerful positive emotion ‘inducer’.”
-In the study, women who were presented with flowers were more likely to be in a positive mood over the next three days.
-The elderly participants who were presented with flowers saw memory improvement.
+A Rutgers University study shows that flowers are a powerful positive emotion ‘inducer’.
+In the study, women presented with flowers were more likely to be in a positive mood over the next three days.
+Elderly participants even saw memory improvement.

 - Small touches.
-In a study reported to the American Psychosomatic Society, holding hands with a partner for 10 minutes or sharing a brief hug can “greatly reduce the harmful physical effects of stress” such as their heart rate and blood pressure.
-Such touches increased serotonin and dopamine, chemicals that aid the pleasure centers in our brains.
+In a study reported to the American Psychosomatic Society, holding hands with a partner for 10 minutes or sharing a brief hug is beneficial.
+It is said to “greatly reduce the harmful physical effects of stress” such as their heart rate and blood pressure.

 - Massages.
-It turns out that ending a long day with a warm massage from your sweetheart is great medicine for both body and mind.
-Massages are known to lower the levels of cortisol, reduce our heart rate, and relax our muscles, but that’s not all.
+Ending a long day with a massage is great medicine for both body and mind.
+Massages are known to lower the levels of cortisol, therefore reducing our heart rate.
+They also relax our muscles.